 Well-being is a prerequisite for learning.
 Good education, a pleasant learning environment, and experiencing success contribute to well-being and subsequent learning.
 Therefore, we make sure our pupils build confidence and autonomy by showing them appreciation and by providing them with suitable challenges.
 Personal development holds a principal place in our education, on top of our focus on the three core subjects in Dutch primary education: language development, reading, and mathematics (taal, lezen, and rekenen).
 We offer all pupils quality instructions that cater to their personal support needs.
 These instructions help pupils to be activated and challenged.
 Subsequently, we offer a wide range of subjects and activities.
 As a result, knowledge transfer, activities, field trips, and our classes contribute to active learning.

 Vision on learning – organisation

-At our school, we offer a clear structure and peace and quiet.
+Our school offers a clear structure with quiet and peaceful surrounding.
 The building’s design provides a safe and personal environment for every child.
 We pay extra attention to positive and expected behaviour.
-The teacher is the professional who is in charge of their pupils’ learning and learning environment.
+The teacher is the professional who oversees their pupils’ learning and learning environment.
 Our supporting staff create extra challenges or offer support for pupils who need it.
 By employing supporting staff, trained music teachers, and PE teachers we enhance the quality of our education.
 Our IT tools are up-to-date and used to support and enhance our learning materials.
 Teachers frequently gather to contribute to the quality of our education.
 These meetings are held between teachers of several grades or based on a subject-specific committee, or findings based on our pupil monitoring system.
 We actively rely on our collaborations with parents as part of the parent-teacher-pupil triangle.
 To us, parents are important partners during their child’s/children’s time in primary school.
 This collaboration is built on mutual trust and engagement.